MAEldredgePro/LetsPlayGolf/README.md

 ## Actively Developing Requirement(s)
 1. - [ ] (BONUS 2pt) include ES6 Modules.
 Indicate with a comment which js files
 and lines you specifically applied ES6 Modules
+     - [ ] a. put ElementFactory in its own module

 ---
 ## Requirements